 - Keep grooming basic.
 Usually, patients can shower and wash their hair 24 to 48 hours after a facelift.
 However, doctors often encourage letting hair air-dry.
 This is because the heat of a blow dryer can cause blood vessels to dilate, leading to increased swelling.
 Makeup is another grooming habit that needs to be postponed until at least 2 weeks post-op.

 - Practice safe sun habits.
 We get a fair amount of sunshine in our neck of the woods, so patients should prepare to limit their sun exposure as much as possible during their recovery process.
 The reason this is recommended is that UV rays can diminish the body’s natural healing capabilities.
 Sun exposure also increases the risk of visible scarring.

 Learn more about facelift techniques and how our team can help you feel your best.
-Call 713.271.9000 to schedule a consultation in our Cypress, Sugar Land, or Houston office.
+Call 713.271.9000 to schedule a consultation in our Sugar Land or Houston office.